“Comfort food is absolutely moving upscale.”

 More Delicious Recipes & Resources

-The winner was chosen with a random number generator on 2/27/2015.
+Update: A giveaway was held to celebrate the publication of this book, and the winner was chosen with a random number generator.
 Congratulations to Su!
 If you didn’t win, don’t despair.
 The book is reasonably priced and worth every penny.
 You can purchase a copy here.